MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-customization-tool.md

 6. In the **Language** section, choose which languages to include.
 You can include multiple languages and you can select **Match operating system** to automatically install the same languages that are in use on the client device.
 For more information, see [Overview of deploying languages for Microsoft 365 Apps](../overview-deploying-languages-microsoft-365-apps.md).

 > [!IMPORTANT]
 > - There is a known issue where you can select a language that isn't supported by the product you've selected.
-For example, you can select English (United Kingdom), French (Canada), or Spanish (Mexico) when installing Project or Visio, but none of those languages are supported in Project and Visio.
+> - For example, you can select English (United Kingdom), French (Canada), or Spanish (Mexico) when installing Project or Visio, but those languages aren't supported in Project and Visio.
 > - In those cases, if you don't manually correct the xml file that is created by the Office Customization Tool, your installation will fail.
 > - For a list of supported languages, see the following articles: [What languages is Office available in?](https://support.microsoft.com/office/26d30382-9fba-45dd-bf55-02ab03e2a7ec) and [Display languages supported in the Visio desktop app](https://support.microsoft.com/office/a921983e-fd5d-45ef-8af1-cedf70c53d75).
 Project supports the same languages that Visio does.